DigitalState/Platform/sdk/documentation/lab/index.md

 > The DigitalState architecture is essentially a collection of microservices, all exposing various api endpoints to expose data or achieve certain goals.

 In order to test, we suggest using an api gui tool, such as [Postman](https://www.getpostman.com/).
-The SDK provides a pre-made Postman [collection file](../../../resource/postman/collection.json) mapping all microservices api endpoints and a [environment file](../../../resource/postman/env/lab.json) ready to be imported.
+The SDK provides a pre-made Postman [collection file](../../../resource/postman/collection.json) mapping all microservices api endpoints and an [environment file](../../../resource/postman/env/lab.json) ready to be imported.
 Here are the instructions on how to import [collections](https://www.getpostman.com/docs/postman/collections/creating_collections) and [environments](https://www.getpostman.com/docs/postman/environments_and_globals/manage_environments) in Postman.

 After importing the files, a new collection titled "DigitalState" will appear on the left and a new environment titled "DigitalState Lab" will appear in the dropdown top right.

 As a first test, we will login as a Staff user and consult the list of users in the system.

 > The application comes with data fixtures that are loaded on first deploy as demo data.
-These data fixtures includes a few Business Units, Staff and Individual users among other things.
+These data fixtures includes a few Business Units, Staff and Individual users, among other things.

 Under the "DigitalSTate" collection, navigate to `Authentication -> Login -> /tokens/staff`.
 Also, select the "DigitalState Lab" environment.
 Click the "Send" button.
-This action will send pre-configured user credentials to the authentication microservice and return a jwt token on success:
+This action simulates a login action by sending pre-configured user credentials to the authentication microservice and return a jwt token on success:

 ```
 {